evelynh037/data-investigation/README.md

 <br />
 1.Average Rating vs Step Number<br />
 <br />
 This is the box plot with average rating on the x-axis and n_steps on the y-axis.
-We observe that for each category of ratings(1,2,3,4,5), interquartile range of its corresponding steps are from 6 to 15.
-Also, the minimum to maximum n_steps is from 1 to 25 for each of the ratings.
-Therefore, given a recipe with n_steps from 1 to 25, it is hard to estimate a average rating for it.
-However,there are also many outliers in this plot, especially for the rating of 5 category.
+We observe that for each category of average ratings(1,2,3,4,5), interquartile range of its corresponding steps are from 6 to 15, meaning that the middle 50% of the data points fall in the range.
+Also, the minimum to maximum n_steps in range is from 1 to 25 for each of the ratings.
+Therefore, given a recipe with n_steps from 1 to 25, it is hard to conclude which average rating range it may fall in. <br />
+However,there are also many outliers in this plot, especially for the rating of 5 category and most of them are recipe with more steps.
 The plot suggests that a recipe with n_steps from 40 to 60, it is more likely to fall in the rating 4 or 5.
 If a recipe has step number over 60, it is very likely fall in the rating 5.
-Since there are only a few recipes with number over 60, these data may not be representative enough to predict the rating.
+Since there are only fewer number of recipes with number over 60 comparing to below 60, these data may not be representative enough to predict the rating.

 <iframe src="assets/n_step_box.html" width=800 height=600 frameBorder=0></iframe>
 <br />